 Our society seems to have forgotten that old adage that 'An ounce of prevention is worth a pound of cure.'
 Whether we're talking about environmental destruction, crime, or health, it's always better to prevent the damage than try to deal with it afterwards.
-This is a fundamental part of the Hippocratic Oath, and ‘do no harm’ is often called the first principle of health care. … [Read more...] about An Ounce of Prevention…
+This is a fundamental part of the Hippocratic Oath, and ‘do no harm’ is often called the first … [Read more...] about An Ounce of Prevention…

 Health and Environmental Experts:Follow the Precautionary Principle on Natural Gas from the Marcellus Shale Since 2007, Pennsylvania has witnessed a dramatic increase in unconventional development of natural gas from the Marcellus shale formation using high-volume hydraulic fracturing, also called “fracking” or “fracing”.
 Hydraulic fracturing uses known toxins and … [Read more...] about Precautionary Principle for Marcellus Shale